 Once the research concluded the results were brought in personally by some of the members of the research team.
 That day I was working and I missed it.
 So it was just my Mom with my late Grandmother patiently waiting for the results.
 I’d like to imagine it went down like an episode of Maury when he says, “The results are in and the DNA test determines that you are not Native American (Taíno)!”
 That’s right folks!
 My sweet grandmother’s mitochondrial DNA determined that her ancestors are from Africa (south of the Sahara to be exact) and not Native American as she thought she was.

-Now, going back to the Maury episode when the results are revealed and the outcome is not what was expected, how do they react?
+Now, how do they react to the Maury episode when the results are revealed and the outcome is not what was expected?
 In complete and total denial!
 Yes, that’s how my late Grandmother reacted!
 There’s a lot of denial in our family about our African ancestry.
-Sadly, anti-blackness is very much alive within Puerto Ricans.
+Sadly, anti-blackness is very much alive among Puerto Ricans.
 My late Grandmother looked indigenous.
-In her mind, she was an indigenous Taína a contrast to what her mitochondrial DNA revealed.
-So even if you look indigenous, Black or White that alone doesn’t determine your lineage.
+In her mind, she was an indigenous Taína a stark contrast to what her mitochondrial DNA revealed.
+So even if you look indigenous, Black, or White that alone doesn’t determine your lineage.

-The family line is forever imprinted in our DNA
+The family line is forever imprinted in our Puerto Rican DNA

 Puerto Rican bloodlines are a mix of Spanish, African, and indigenous Taíno ancestry.
 Some bloodlines are more than others.
 Nonetheless, regardless of your physical traits or what you claim to be, we are just Puerto Ricans.